jieyang1987/Tone-Mapping-Based-on-Multi-scale-Histogram-Synthesis/README.md

 # Tone-Mapping-Based-on-Multi-scale-Histogram-Synthesis

 The following images showed tone mapped images with different tone mapping operators.
+The operators are:

+- Durand: Fast bilateral filtering for the display of high-dynamic-range images
+- Gu: Local edge-preserving multiscale decomposition for high dynamic range image tone mapping
+- Paris: Local Laplacian filters: edge-aware image processing with a Laplacian pyramid
+- the proposed
+- Mantiuk: Display adaptive tone mapping.
+ACM Transactions on Graphics
+-